rickstaa/stable-gym/docs/source/dev/doc_dev.rst

 .. note::

-    Make sure you are in the Conda environment in which you installed the stable_gym package with it's dependencies.
+    Make sure you are in the Conda environment in which you installed the :stable_gym:`stable_gym <>` package with it's dependencies.

 .. _HTML: https://www.w3schools.com/html/